leftfield-geospatial/orthority/README.md

   - pyyaml >= 5.4

 ## Scripts
 simple_ortho functionality is accessed by calling scripts, located in the [scripts](scripts) directory.
-They can be run from a `conda` prompt in the simple_ortho folder.
+They can be run from a `conda` prompt in the simple_ortho directory.

 ### [ortho_im](scripts/ortho_im.py)
 Orthorectifies an image.